bookofproofs/bookofproofs.github.io/_sources/history/19th-century/taylor-mary.md

 7. Discovered the principles behind the two-dimensional Navier-Stokes equations, which are used to predict fluid flow.
 8. Led the development of a mathematical model for the analysis of finite element methods, advancing the field of computational mathematics.

 Born 15 July 1898, Sheffield, England.
-Died 26 May1984, Malvern, England.
+Died 26 May 1984, Malvern, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Taylor_Mary/)